|Course #||Title||Credit Hours||Prerequisites|

 LECOM accepts ONLY U.S. citizens and permanent residents.
 LECOM accepts AP credits for all subjects as long as a score of 4 or 5 is achieved.
 The PCAT is optional (but recommended).
 LECOM requires a secondary application, an on-site personal interview and requires a criminal background check be done by Certiphi as part of the PharmCAS application process.
 LECOM requires completion of the PharmCAS and supplemental applications by January 1st of the year prior to the year of matriculation (i.e. the student's last year at Juniata).
 Prerequisites should be completed by the end of the fall semester of the student's last year at Juniata, but if not, the student can be conditionally accepted if some course work remains to be completed in their final spring semester.

 3+3 and 3+4 applicants should take at least 14 credit hours per term.
+Accelerated applicants will be disqualified from the program if their cumulative total GPA or science GPA falls below 3.0 for two consecutive semesters.
 Accelerated applicants may apply to other schools but MUST attend Lake Erie College of Pharmacy if accepted.
 LECOM wants no summer course work unless extenuating cirucmstances (LECOM permission required in consultation with Dr. Debra Kirchhof-Glazier).
 Up to 8 credits of prerequisite college-level courses transferred in at freshman year from another institution may count but cannot be used to reduce the course load.
 Up to 5 spots are reserved for Juniata students each year for accelerated programs.
 If an accelerated applicant fails to take the PCAT, they must take a writing skills assessment.
 Applicants must decide on the campus they wish to attend no later than the year before matriculation and indicate that site on their PharmCAS application.

 Minimum overall GPA to apply for regular LECOM applicants is 2.7.
 No minimum PCAT scores.
 Competitive credentials for Pharm.D. at most other schools are 3.0 minimum GPA (recommend 3.4) and PCAT of 200 or better in each section.